yarlagaddajeevika/CPSC_335-Project1-Alternating-Disk-Problem/README.md

 ### Instructions on how to run the code:

-1, Download the main.cpp file
+1, Download the main.cpp file \n
 2, Open a command prompt from the path where the file is downloaded 3, Check the compiler version, I am using g++ 11.2.0 4, Type the commands: